By John Addison (updated 7/30/10; original 4/27/10)

 This car is high-tech.
 The LEAF SV model includes an advanced GPS navigation system.
 You can control and monitor battery charging and even pre-heat/pre-cool and charging control with your smart phone.
 The LEAF has Internet/smart phone connectivity to the vehicle, and, Bluetooth connectivity; intelligent-key with push button start, Sirius/XM satellite radio capabilities, and roadside assistance with the vehicle wirelessly notifying a support center.
 The SL model also includes a rearview monitor, solar panel spoiler which supplies a trickle charge, fog lights, and automatic headlights.

 How much did your last gasoline fill-up cost? $20? $40? $80?
 Your electric utility will typically charge you $3 to fill-up your LEAF.
-States like California plan to encourage low-cost nightly fill-ups when electricity is available and cheap; these fill-ups may only cost a dollar.
+Your electric utility may offer low rates to encourage low-cost nightly fill-ups when electricity is available and cheap; these fill-ups may only cost a dollar.

 Nissan LEAF is powered by 24kWh of laminated lithium-ion batteries made by the NEC-Nissan JV, which generate power output of over 90kW, while its electric motor delivers 80kW/280Nm.
 This ensures a highly responsive, fun-to-drive experience that is in keeping with what consumers have come to expect from traditional, gasoline-powered automobiles.
 The LED head lights reduce battery demand at night.

-Nissan has not yet announced a battery warranty policy, nor announced the cost of a replacement.
-I had the same problem when I bought a Prius in 2002.
+The Nissan LEAF includes an 8 year, 100,000 mile warranty.
 Since Nissan’s 24kWh lithium battery pack is likely to be half of the vehicle’s cost, warranty life will certainly be an issue.
 Some that normally buy will lease.

 The LEAF is ideal for those who can install a charging unit in their garage.
 Many drivers, however do not own a garage, so a hybrid or public transportation may be better choices.
 Over time, we will see charging available at many employers and in multi-unit dwellings such as condos and apartments.